Tinanine/TFT-ML-Week-2/Assignment-1/README.md

 Coach: [Yiqi Yan](https://saoyan.github.io/)

 ## Goals
 * Implement Linear Regression from scratch.
-(The key is to understand gradient descend.)
+(The key is to understand gradient descent.)
 * Get familiar with Tensorflow.

 ## Implement Linear Regression from scratch